julie-forman-kay-lab/IDPConformerGenerator/example/slc26a9_example/README.rst

 where the IDR fits within the whole protein sequence.

-Here is a brief overview of what we will do to speed up the process of closing the chain break with an all-atom IDR model.
+Here is a brief overview of what we will do to speed up the process of closing the chain break (L-IDR) with an all-atom IDR model.
 We show two scripts you can use as templates for using the LDRS features of IDPConformgerGenerator.

 1. Generate 10,000 backbone-only structures (more = better sampling) of the IDR: